Taking a screenshot of your device

 When you're writing an email or a document on your iPhone or iPad, you'll often want to correct typos or edit the text as you would when you're using a desktop PC.
 This is nice and easy on both the iPhone and iPad and we'll show you how.

-In this tip, we'll show you how to caption and search for your favourite photos.
+In this tip, we'll show you how to check what services you're subscribed to.